hinczhang/GraduteThesis_Master/Papers/README.md

 3. Reading in the glass has more advantage
 ### Remark
 The AR or MR device might lead to the ignorance of the surroundings.
+## Work-in-Progress–—Improve Spatial Learning by Chunking Navigation Instructions in Mixed Reality
+### Detail
+[Work-in-Progress–—Improve Spatial Learning by Chunking Navigation Instructions in Mixed Reality](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/BingLiu/Work-in-Progress%E2%80%93%E2%80%94Improve%20Spatial%20Learning%20by%20Chunking%20Navigation%20Instructions%20in%20Mixed%20Reality.pdf), 《2021 7th International Conference of the Immersive Learning Research Network (iLRN)》, 2021, Conference paper
+### Introduction
+Try to chunck the space to let the users learn by MR. Chuncking space should lead to a better memory.
+### Methods
+Use VGI to understand that how people try to separate the space, as VGI is the open-source data of recording people's daily perception.
+The method sets some decision points with different granularity.
+### Results
+Expect to gain more knowledge with the help of chuncking.
+### Remark
+Give a universal experiment for such kind of researches.
+## Knowledge visualization with location-based concept mapping  in mixed reality
+### Detail
+[Knowledge visualization with location-based concept mapping  in mixed reality](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/BingLiu/Knowledge%20visualization%20with%20location-based%20concept%20mapping%20in%20mixed%20reality.pdf), 《International Cartography Association》, 2021, Conference paper
+### Introduction
+Based the concept maps, extend the top-down navigation and learning method.
+The project is going to make the learners like experiencing a story.
+## Designing Mixed Reality‑Based Indoor Navigation for User Studies
+### Detail
+[Designing Mixed Reality‑Based Indoor Navigation for User Studies](https://github.com/hinczhang/GraduteThesis_Master/blob/main/Papers/BingLiu/Designing%20Mixed%20Reality-Based%20Indoor%20Navigation%20for%20User%20Studies.pdf), 《Journal of Cartography and Geographic Information》, 2022, SCI 3, JCR Q3, IF 2.354
+### Introduction
+Use spatial mapping, spatial localization, path generation, and instruction visualization to organize a framework.
+### Methods
+For developing the application, we need:
+- sptial mapping: get the model of indoor space
+- spatial localization
+- path generation: navigation algorithm
+- instruction visualization

+For the part about user study design, please refer to: *Doctoral Colloquium—Towards a Better User Interface of Augmented Reality Based Indoor Navigation Application*.

+There are four ways to develop it:
+- Local Anchor–Predefined Path Approach: no network, prototype, predefined.
+- Local Anchor–Generated Path Approach: more flexible, allow to set the first target.
+- Cloud Anchor–Predefined Path Approach: with network
+- Cloud Anchor–Generated Path Approach: with network
+### Results
+Discuss some points about MR system development.
+### Remark
+A basic workflow which can be referred.